UiO-IN3110/virtual-classroom/examples/workflow/message_collaboration.rst

 Guidelines
 ~~~~~~~~~~

-* The guidelines and a Latex template for the feedback file is available here: https://www.overleaf.com/read/zzrxxbxbmqws and should be used (you may alternatively use a Markdown version with the same layout).
-You can write the review with Overleaf (its free to sign up): open link above and click on "Create a new project to start writing!" to get started.
+* The guidelines and a Latex template for the feedback file is available here:https://www.overleaf.com/read/zzrxxbxbmqws and should be used.
+You can write the review with Overleaf (its free to sign up) or your own Latex editor: open link above and click on "Create a new project to start writing!" to get started.
 * A review is completed by pushing the review Latex and PDF files to each of the reviewed repositories.
 The name of the files should be: feedback.tex and feedback.pdf.